lethal-guitar/RigelEngine/README.md

 See [Running on Raspberry Pi and Odroid Go Advance](https://github.com/lethal-guitar/RigelEngine/wiki/Running-on-Raspberry-Pi-and-Odroid-Go-Advance).

 There's also a (3rd party) [PS Vita port](https://vitadb.rinnegatamante.it/#/info/988).

-Android and iOS versions might happen someday, but there are no concrete plans at the moment.

 ### System requirements